André Courrèges: 1967-71

 In February 1967, Courrèges resumed his couture showings after a year and ahalf of not producing collections.
 The same month, he introduced a ready-to-wear line to be sold in a new boutique downstairs from his Paris couture salon, which had moved from Kleber Avenue to François I Street.
 He referred to his ready-to-wear line as Couture Future and would initially only sell it at his flagship boutique, not debuting new ready-to-wear styles via fashion shows but instead adding new styles continuously to the boutique stock.
 The following year, he began presenting his ready-to-wear line mixed in with his couture garments in a single fashion show each season.
 While the new ready-to-wear line would be roughly a quarter the price of his couture garments and thus accessible to more women, it was still costly.

 His 1967 through '71 collections looked very different from the 1964-65 clothes that had brought him fame.
-Skirts were still mini length – even more so,in fact;shoes were still flat;and there was still a lot of whiteand a futuristic look to everything, but lines were now more rounded and curvilinear,there was more color,and there was less stiffness.Observers described the new clothes as softer, "sweeter," and more "girlish" than his famous 1964-65 creations.Dress and coat shapes were now most often of an A-line, paper doll-like silhouette that flared from the ribcage to a mini or micromini hem.
-There was now even more of a child-like look than there had been when he showed baby bonnet-looking headgear in 1964, as he presented occasional infant-style rompersand his models painted big freckles on their facesand wore their hair in little girl-style ponytails on either side of the head.
+Skirts were still mini length – even more so, in fact; shoes were still flat; and there was still a lot of white and a futuristic look to everything, but lines were now more rounded and curvilinear, there was more color, and there was less stiffness.
+Observers described the new clothes as softer, "sweeter," and more "girlish" than his famous 1964-65 creations.
+Dress and coat shapes were now most often of an A-line, paper doll-like silhouette that flared from the ribcage to a mini or micromini hem.
+There was now even more of a child-like look than there had been when he showed baby bonnet-looking headgear in 1964, as he presented occasional infant-style rompers and his models painted big freckles on their faces and wore their hair in little girl-style ponytails on either side of the head.
 Courrèges continued to favor short hair, showing geometric-looking, blunt-cut, chin-length, crayon-vivid Dynel wigs from 1968 to 1970.

-He used more medium-build and rounded models than the slim, tanned, athletic models he had famously used for his shows in 1964 and '65,now having them smileand dance onstage,usually to percussive jazz music,instead of striding soberly, a feature that he would maintain until 1973.
+He used more medium-build and rounded models than the slim, tanned, athletic models he had famously used for his shows in 1964 and '65, now having them smile and dance onstage, usually to percussive jazz music, instead of striding soberly, a feature that he would maintain until 1973.

-Diagnostic of this 1967 to '71 period for Courrèges was an emphasis on jumpsuits instead of pantsuits.Notable were ribknit bodystockings/jumpsuits, some footless, some with feet, that he referred to as catsuits.He intended these ribbed bodystockings/catsuits to be the basis of a dress scheme, a background for his other garments.For summer, they were offered in shorts lengths.The use of tights and bodystockings as background garments was a trend of the time that fit well with Courrèges's emphasis on functionality in dress.
+Diagnostic of this 1967 to '71 period for Courrèges was an emphasis on jumpsuits instead of pantsuits.
+Notable were ribknit bodystockings/jumpsuits, some footless, some with feet, that he referred to as catsuits.
+He intended these ribbed bodystockings/catsuits to be the basis of a dress scheme, a background for his other garments.
+For summer, they were offered in shorts lengths.
+The use of tights and bodystockings as background garments was a trend of the time that fit well with Courrèges's emphasis on functionality in dress.